 3. Now, sew up the back and top of the square here:

 leaving a hole in the top.
 I eyeballed it so that it looked in proportion.

 Make another one and felt using your favorite method.
 I threw mine into a hot washing machine with a couple of towels.

-Ezra hates them, of course, because he hates everything I make for him, but I think they’re pretty awesome.
+E4 hates them, of course, because he hates everything I make for him, but I think they’re pretty awesome.